fan2/mkdocs/docs/blog/posts/cs/address-alignment.md

 !!! note "enable alignment check for i386 processors"

-    Intel’s i386 processor family is quite tolerant in accepting misalignment of data.
+    Intel's i386 processor family is quite tolerant in accepting misalignment of data.
 This can lead to irritating bugs when ported to other architectures that are not as tolerant.

     This function enables a check for this problem also for this family or processors, such that you can be sure to detect this problem early.

-    I found that code on [Ygdrasil’s blog](http://orchistro.tistory.com/206): `void enable_alignment_check(void);`.
+    I found that code on [Ygdrasil's blog](http://orchistro.tistory.com/206): `void enable_alignment_check(void);`.